 Instructions

-- Preheat your oven to 350 degrees.
-Grease and flour a baking pan and set aside.
+- Preheat oven to 350℉.
+Grease and flour a standard size loaf pan and set aside.

-- Slowly incorporate the flour and mix until just incorporated, you don’t want to overmix it.
+- Slowly add the flour and mix until just incorporated, you don’t want to overmix it.

-- Divide the batter: Keep ⅔ of the batter for later in the bowl.
-Place ⅓ of the batter that’s left into another bowl.
+- Divide the batter: Reserve two-thirds of the batter in the bowl.
+Pour the remaining one-third into a separate bowl.
 (The measurements don't have to be exact)

-- Add the raspberry jam and food coloring to ⅓ of the batter and mix until incorporated.
+- Add the raspberry jam and food coloring (if using) to the small bowl of batter, stirring to incorporate.

-- Pour around ⅓ of the plain white batter into the bottom of the prepared pan.
-Add ½ the raspberry batter and continue, alternating between the two and ending with the white batter.
+- Pour about one-third of the plain white batter into the bottom of the prepared pan.
+Add one-half of the raspberry batter and continue, alternating between the two, and ending with the white batter.
 (There should be 5 layers: white, raspberry, white, raspberry, white)

 - In a small bowl combine all the streusel ingredients and mix until it resembles coarse sand.
-Sprinkle over the coffee cake batter.
+Sprinkle evenly over the cake batter.

-- Bake uncovered for around 45-55 minutes or until a cake tester comes out clean when inserted in the center.
+- Bake uncovered in the preheated oven for around 45-55 minutes, or until a cake tester comes out clean when inserted in the center.